Everything you need to know about health and driving

 After having had a stroke, you won’t be able to continue driving for at least a month.
 This is because of any problems you may have with your eyesight, co-ordination, concentration or energy levels.

-For many people, this restriction will be temporary and it’s wise to speak to your doctor about when it’s safe to return to driving after a stroke.
+For many people, this restriction will be temporary and it’s wise to speak to your doctor about when it’s safe to drive again after a stroke.
 Remember, you may need to advise the DVLA about your health condition if prompted by your doctor.

 To learn more, visit the Stroke Association.